Office of Research & Creative Scholarship

 - Applicants should consult the Guidelines on College Financial Policies before expenditures are made to make sure proper procedures and criteria are met.
 It is the applicant’s responsibility to know and follow the College Financial Policies.
 A list of major points can be found on the Guidelines and Financial Policies page of the Academic Affairs site.

-- Receipts for project expenditures seeking reimbursement during the FY2015 cycle must be turned in to the Office of Academic Affairs by June 15, 2015 to be honored.
+- Receipts for project expenditures seeking reimbursement during the FY2016 cycle must be turned in to the Office of Academic Affairs by June 15, 2016 to be honored.

 - Applicants must consult with their department chair and school dean to determine eligibility and appropriateness of their FAFG proposal idea to their research goals and the department, school, and institutional priorities

-- The Vice President for Academic Affairs (VPAA) and the Associate Vice President for Academic Affairs will conduct an optional workshop for eligible faculty members to provide advice and answer questions about preparing an FAFG proposal
+- The Vice President for Academic Affairs (VPAA) and the Assistant Vice President for Faculty Affairs will conduct an optional workshop for eligible faculty members to provide advice and answer questions about preparing an FAFG proposal

 - Completed online application is due